 - At some point in the pre-recorded call, you will most certainly be asked for money

-- Click on the Robo Revenge option on the DoNotPay website in your web browser or the app on your iOS device
+- Click on the Robo Revenge option on the DoNotPay website in your web browser

 - Click on Create Your Card to generate a fake card number

 - Provide this fake card number to the robocaller

 - From this point on, once a transaction is attempted on the worthless card, DoNotPay will track down the spam caller and get access to their information

 - Once their identity is revealed, you can file your claim on our app

 - We’ll immediately send them a request for compensation.
 Most scammers prefer to settle rather than going to court and attracting negative publicity

 If your phone number is listed on the federal Do Not Call list, but the robocaller still called you, you are entitled to a payment from them.
 If they refuse to, you can also sue them in small claims court, which is another thing DoNotPay can assist you with.
 You can check whether your number is on the Do Not Call list fairly easily, and, if it’s not, you should consider adding it.
 If you have any doubts about the Do Not Call list expiration or exceptions, worry not—DoNotPay has all the answers!